denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

   6. Install Prometheus and Grafana using teh Helm charts:

- With the Grafana Service exposed over NodePort:
+ Option 1: With the Grafana Service exposed over NodePort:

       helm install stable prometheus-community/kube-prometheus-stack -n prometheus

- With the Grafana Service exposed over LoadBalancer & Ingress.
+ Option 2: With the Grafana Service exposed over LoadBalancer & Ingress.
 Run the command from the same directory where values.yaml is located

     helm install stable prometheus-community/kube-prometheus-stack -n prometheus --values=values.yaml